UAlbertaALTLab/korp-config/README.md

 This repo contains all files required to deploy korp in our infrastructure.
 There's three parts to this mayhem:
 1. The configuration files expected by both korp-frontend and korp-backend, which is most of the content in this repository.
-2. The docker files (in `docker/`) required to generate our docker images for both the frontend and the backend.
+2. The files required to generate our docker images for both the frontend and the backend (in `docker/`).
    - The `docker/docker-compose.yml` file includes instructions for the deployment of our images
    - The `docker/deploy` script contains all commands required to perform a "korp upgrade" in the repo:  These upgrades are **for local altlab changes only**:  The versions of korp-frontend, korp-backend, and cwb are fixed and updates to those are likely to require further changes in the code, so developers are expected to manually change versions when needed by modifying the docker files.
    - The image folders, `backend/` and `frontend/`.
 Each contains:
      - A `Dockerfile` with the instructions to make the images
-     - A set of files that have been personalized and that need to replace other files in their respective korp codebases. *Eventually we instead recover having forks of the source, but the effort in rebasing and identifying repo divergences seems equivalent.*
+     - A set of files that have been customized and that need to replace other files in their respective korp codebases. *Eventually we could instead have forks of the source repos, but the effort in rebasing and identifying repo divergences seems equivalent.*
-3. The `corpora` structure and the scripts that can properly import `vrt` files into korp.
+3. The `corpora` configuration files and the scripts that can properly import `vrt` files into korp.

 ## How do I add a new corpus to korp?
 There are some steps involved in the generation of a new corpus.